What is that white fluid that came from my vagina?

 At nearly any given time, we have vaginal discharges and cervical mucus which are part of our monthly fertility cycle, and also the way the vagina cleans itself.
 Discharges during phases of the fertility cycle vary, based on the phase that we're in.
-During one part, they may be thicker, creamier and white, while during others, that mucus is thinner, more clear and more fluid. because the vagina is a self-cleaning organ -- neat, huh? -- we also have discharges which keep everything in balance so that we don't wind up with an infection.
+During one part, they may be thicker, creamier and white, while during others, that mucus is thinner, more clear and more fluid.
+Because the vagina is a self-cleaning organ -- neat, huh? -- we also have discharges that keep everything in balance so that we don't wind up with an infection.

 Too, when people with vaginas become sexually aroused, the vagina often self-lubricates.
-That fluids tends to be thin and watery, but it also gets mixed with whatever our discharge at a given time is.
+That fluid tends to be thin and watery, but it also gets mixed with whatever our discharge at a given time is.
 So, if for instance, you were in the phase of your cycle where your discharge was whiter or creamier, when that got mixed with your self-lubrication, it can appear as a more fluid, whitish discharge.

 None of those fluids should smell bad.
 They have a scent, sure, just like ejaculate from a penis has a scent or sweat has a scent, and that scent can be a little musty, as body fluids tend to be, but not bad.